btzy / nativefiledialog-extended

 Unlike Windows and macOS, Linux does not have a file chooser baked into the operating system.
 Linux applications that want a file chooser usually link with a library that provides one (such as GTK, as in the Linux screenshot above).
 This is a mostly acceptable solution that many applications use, but may make the file chooser look foreign on non-GTK distros.

 Flatpak was introduced in 2015, and with it came a standardized interface to open a file chooser.
 Applications using this interface did not need to come with a file chooser, and could use the one provided by Flatpak.
 This interface became known as the desktop portal, and its use expanded to non-Flatpak applications.
 Now, most major desktop Linux distros come with the desktop portal installed, with file choosers that fit the theme of the distro.
 Users can also install a different portal backend if desired.
-There are currently two known backends: GTK and KDE.
-(XFCE does not currently seem to have a portal backend.)
+There are currently three known backends with file chooser support: GTK, KDE, and LXQt; Gnome and Xapp backends depend on the GTK one for this functionality.
+The Xapp backend has been designed for Cinnamon, MATE, and XFCE.
+Other desktop environments do not seem to currently have a portal backend.

 Platform-specific Quirks